argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/miscellaneous.md

 ## Where is the Model?

 Two copies of the model are maintained.
-One in CPU memory and one in RDU memory.
+One in host CPU memory and one in RDU memory.
 They do not interfere with each other unless you explicitly sync the model/parameter in between using: